“Tell Me About Yourself” – Why It Is Hard and What To Do About It

-Those frequent flyers in the job market already know how this apparently easy question could become quite daunting at times.
+Frequent flyers in the job market already know how this apparently easy question could sometimes become quite daunting.
 During an interview coaching, I ask the clients to answer it first.
-Interesting enough even the expert interviewers have a hard time talking about themselves.
+Interestingly enough, even the expert interviewers have difficulty talking about themselves.
 Some of the common patterns are:

 Pattern 1 – They walk through the resume chronologically.

-Pattern 2 – They are quite succinct and deliver it with very little enthusiasm.
+Pattern 2 – They are pretty brief and deliver it with very little enthusiasm.

 Example: “I have a BS degree from the University of Kentucky, then I work at the x company and then at the y company.
-I have relevant experience for this job and I am very passionate to work in x area”
+I have relevant experience for this job, and I am very passionate about working in x area”

-When I ask them to evaluate their response I usually get, “I was nervous”, “didn’t know what to say about myself”, “it felt awkward”.
+When I ask them to evaluate their response, I usually get, “I was nervous,” “didn’t know what to say about myself,” and “it felt awkward.”

 So what would be a better way to answer this question?

 It’s not a matter of giving them a perfect cheat sheet to memorize and practice.
 We need to take a deeper look at the underlying cause before working on the words.